 Forza Horizon 4 is easily one of the best PC games you can buy today, and this entry brings the racing to the UK after having explored America, France, Italy and Australia in the previous three instalments of the franchise.
 Now, you can rip through charming villages, seaside towns and the city of Edinburgh by way of many miles of country roads and dirt tracks in between.
 It's fast, frantic and a lot of fun.

 You can purchase Forza Horizon 4 through the Microsoft Store (opens in new tab).
 It's also available as part of the Xbox Game Pass for PC, or you can buy the Xbox One version and get a download code for PC using the Xbox Anywhere feature.

-13. Sekiro: Shadows Die Twice
+17. Sekiro: Shadows Die Twice

 From Software is a household name when it comes to designing the best PC games.
 The minds behind the critically praised Dark Souls series have transported PC gamers to some of the most forsaken landscapes and through some of the most challenging yet rewarding gameplay.
 From Software is back at it once more, with Sekiro: Shadows Die Twice.